John Howard Angas: Career

 In the 1860s, Angas purchased from his father the fine residence "Prospect Hall" on Torrens Road at the corner overlooking the Park Lands (not to be confused with J. B. Graham's "Prospect House", aka "Graham's Castle" on Prospect Road, Prospect). which served as his home while parliament was sitting.
 He was anxious to preserve the amenity of the area, and went to some pains to dissuade tradesmen such as the Champion Brothers from establishing disagreeable industries nearby.

-He became a breeder of Hackney ponies, Shorthorn cattle and Merino and Lincoln sheep, and is known to have paid as much as £1000 for a single ram.
-The prizes won by him at shows for livestock and wheat were numerous.
 He was a member of the Royal Agricultural and Horticultural Society and its president from 1886 to 1888.
-In 1871, he was elected a member of the South Australian Legislative Assembly for Barossa but resigned in 1875 on account of his health.
-In 1887, he re-entered politics as a member of the South Australian Legislative Council and remained a member for seven years.
+From 1871 to 1875 he was a South Australian Legislative Assembly for Barossa.
+He was elected to the South Australian Legislative Council in 1887.

 Philanthropy

-He made numerous gifts to all kinds of charitable movements, religious institutions, and hospitals, and gave £10,000 to the University of Adelaide to found scholarships.
 Among his charitable giving, a lasting memorial to Angas was his endowment enabling the building of a house (one of 64) at Dr Barnardo's Home, The Village Home, Barkingside, Ilford, Essex.
 It was known as John Howard Angas Cottage and for about 100 years was home, at any one time, to 12 of the children in Barnardo's care.
 Angas Cottage was one of many houses at The Village to be demolished to make way for a Tesco Supermarket and its car park on Cranbrook Road, Barkingside.